 For a more automated social media analysis, try an in-depth solution such as NapoleonCat, where you can easily track all public online profiles.

 Our competitor analysis tool allows you to track yours and your competitors’ performance – separately or together, in comparative sets.
 It captures changes in real-time and makes it possible to draw conclusions at a glance thanks to detailed graphs.
 3 data views (daily, weekly, or monthly) are available for any given timeframe, putting your performance into perspective.

 You can see exactly how you’re doing compared to your competition and your analysis can be downloaded in the form of a customizable PDF reports!

 So what do you do with all this knowledge?

-4. Refine your strategy
+4. Refine your social strategy

 The final step in any competitor analysis is putting your findings to work.
 As I already mentioned, you don’t have to – and shouldn’t – copy your competition’s social media presence.
-You should, instead, use the benchmarks and best practices you’ve established to refine your strategy.
+You should, instead, use the benchmarks and best practices you’ve established to refine your social media strategy.

 If you find that particular types of content are working great in your industry, experiment with adding them to your communications.
 If you see certain calls to action boosting engagement – give them a try.